ymanvictor/Pfalciparum_sero_sign/README.md

 The "Pfalciparum_sero_sign" repository contains code and data for identification of serological markers of recent malaria exposure as described in
 Yman et al. Nature Communications 2021.

+## LICENSE

+The contents of this repository are publicly available under an MIT Licens (see LICENSE for details)

+## RENV LOCK file

+The file 'renv.lock' contains the information necessary to restore project-local R libraries prior to executing analysis (see 'src/README.md' for details)

 ## Folders

 code is located within repo folder 'src'

 data is located within repo folde 'data'

-## LICENSE

-The contents of this repository are publicly available under an MIT Licens (see LICENSE for details)

 ## System requirements